 PlaywrightMichael Gene Sullivan

 Michael Gene Sullivan (adapter) is an award-winning actor, director, and playwright based in San Francisco.
-From 1992 -1999 Michael was a Contributing Writer for the despite-its-name-never-silent, Tony and OBIE Award-winning San Francisco Mime Troupe before being named SFMT’s Resident Playwright 2000 to present.
+From 1992 - 1999 Michael was a Contributing Writer for the despite-its-name-never-silent, Tony and OBIE Award-winning San Francisco Mime Troupe before being named SFMT’s Resident Playwright 2000 to present.
 Michael is also a Resident Playwright for the Playwrights Foundation, and in 2017 was playwriting resident at the Djerassi Arts Center.
-Mr. Sullivan's political dramas, musicals, and satires include Walls (Ningun Humano Es Ilegal!), Treasure Island, For The Greater Good, Freedomland, Red Carol, Too Big To Fail, Did Anyone Ever Tell You-You Look Like Huey P. Newton?, Mr. Smith Goes to Obscuristan (with Josh Kornbluth), Godfellas, Too Big to Fail, Possibilidad or The Death of the Worker, the all-woman farce Recipe, his one person show, Did Anyone Ever Tell You -- You Look Like Huey P. Newton?, and his latest, The Great Khan.
+Mr. Sullivan's political dramas, musicals, and satires include Walls (Ningun Humano Es Ilegal!), Treasure Island, For The Greater Good, Freedomland, Red Carol, Too Big To Fail, Mr. Smith Goes to Obscuristan (with Josh Kornbluth), Godfellas, Possibilidad or The Death of the Worker, the all-woman farce Recipe, his one person show, Did Anyone Ever Tell You -- You Look Like Huey P. Newton?, and his latest, The Great Khan.

 Director and ProducerDavid Gassner

 David Gassner is Producing Director of Radial Theater Project, and was founding Producing Director of 18th & Union.
 Radial Theater productions include Karaoke Suicide is Painless, 99 Layoffs, Beating Up Bachman, Hostages and 1984.
-He's a former member of Pony World Theater, where he directed We Are Proud to Present... and originated the role of Ivan in Suffering, Inc. As Artistic Director of Theater Schmeater in 2007-2009 he directed Maria/Stuart and The American Pilot.
-As an actor he's appeared in An Oak Tree by Tim Crouch, and Underneath the Lintel by Glen Berger.
+He's a former member of Pony World Theater, where he directed We Are Proud to Present... and Or, the Whale and originated the role of Ivan in Suffering, Inc. As Artistic Director of Theater Schmeater in 2007-2009 he directed Maria/Stuart and The American Pilot.
+Other favorite Seattle directing projects include Hair at ArtsWest, Trout Stanley at Balagan Theatre, and Edith Can Shoot Things and Hit Them at Seattle Public Theater.
+As an actor he played the Hypnotist in the local premiere of An Oak Tree by Tim Crouch, and the Librarian in the Northern California premiere of Underneath the Lintel by Glen Berger.

 Assistant DirectorJosé Amador